Delta Resource Membership will not update a Filter based on Raw SQL queries if they include DECLARE statements

 Description: Unexpected exception has occurred during the execution of the SQL for delta collection update for '290d80eb-d4a3-485a-987b-d265ac125e36'.
 Full update is run instead.

-This is caused because all SQL queries run in the Delta Membership update are run inside a sub-query which does not allow the use of DECLARE clauses.
+This is caused because all SQL queries run in the Delta Membership Update are run inside a sub-query which does not allow the use of DECLARE clauses.

-Currently when such "unsupported" queries are detected, SMP runs a FULL UPDATE instead of DELTA UPDATE for such items.
+Currently when such "unsupported" queries are detected, the SMP runs a FULL UPDATE instead of DELTA UPDATE for such items.

 You can work around this problem by creating a view or a table function, and referencing that.